 Transitioning interaction models

-There are also use cases that might require utilizing more than one interaction model.
-For example, your application's creation flow utilizes the "hands and motion controllers" interaction model, but you want to employ a hands-free mode for field technicians.
-If your experience does require multiple interaction models, please keep in mind that many users might encounter difficulty when transitioning from one model to another, especially users who are new to mixed reality.
+There are also use cases that might require using more than one interaction model.
+For example, your application's creation flow uses the "hands and motion controllers" interaction model, but you want to employ a hands-free mode for field technicians.
+If your experience does require multiple interaction models, users might have difficulty transitioning from one model to another, especially when they're new to mixed reality.

 We're constantly working on more guidance that will be available to developers and designers, informing them about the how, when, and why for using multiple MR interaction models.